kquaziportfolio/666-Moderator/README.md

+# EDIT:
+Discord.py (the framework that I use for bot development) is shutting down development, and I personally disagree with Discord on many changes to the APIs and structure of Discord.
+Due to these reasons, I will no longer develop 666 Moderator, KairanBot (defunct for a while now), or any other Discord bots (except the SCU Discord Bot).

 # 666 Moderator
 This is the GitHub for a Discord bot that I am working on for the Planet 666 Discord server.
 This project is built ontop of the <a href="https://discordpy.readthedocs.io/en/latest/">Discord.py</a>
 Python project.
 It uses the Python await/async syntax to route commands to "cogs", which are classes that contain commands and event triggers using the Discord API.
 The entrypoint is